-Students who miss classes due to participation in College-sponsored activities are responsible for arranging make-up assignments with their faculty instructors prior to missing class.
+Students who miss classes due to participation in College-sponsored activities are responsible for arranging make-up assignments with the student's faculty instructors prior to missing class.
 Examples of College-sponsored activities include intercollegiate athletic competitions, academic competitions (such as: Forensics, Mock Trial, Model United Nations, ENACTUS, etc.) and other activities that enhance student learning - such as field trips - that are required for other courses.
 When participation in College-sponsored activities results in absence from class, students will be given a reasonable opportunity to make up the work missed.
 It should be understood, however, that in some cases, due to the nature of the missed activity (i.e., lab, group discussion, or quiz), the make-up work may not be identical to the work completed by students who attended the class session.
-If students fulfill their responsibilities to communicate with their instructors, and to make up their work in a timely way, their grades will not be penalized.
-In the semesters where participation in College-sponsored activities is particularly heavy, students should consult with advisors regarding course workload and scheduling.
-Students are strongly encouraged to meet with their instructors prior to the start of the semester.
+If students fulfill their responsibilities to communicate with the student's instructors, and to make up their work in a timely way, the student's grades will not be penalized.
+In the semesters where participation in College-sponsored activities is particularly heavy, students should consult with their success coaches regarding course workload and scheduling.
+Students are strongly encouraged to meet with the student's instructors prior to the start of the semester.